 Causes Of Septicemia And Bacteremia In Dogs

 Septicemia and bactermia in dogs happen when bacteria is introduced to the bloodstream, which occurs very easily.
 Sometimes this happens during routine dental cleanings, during surgery, or when a dog has an infection that moves from somewhere else in the body into the bloodstream.

 Skin infections and urinary tract infections may also migrate to the bloodstream and cause septicemia.
 If your dog has an infection or illness, it’s important to monitor them for signs that this condition may have developed.

 Treatments For Septicemia And Bacteremia In Dogs

 Treatment for septicemia and bacteremia in dogs often begins with emergency support, as septicemia can easily be fatal.
 If a dog is in septic shock, they may need hospitalization with intravenous fluids, especially if they’re suffering from dehydration due to vomiting and diarrhea.
 This will also help restore electrolytes.

 As a dog recovers, the vet may prescribe a soft food diet to give the digestive system more time to heal.
-Owners should continue to watch for signs of septic shock or other complications, as the mortality rate for this condition is so high.
+Pet parents should continue to watch for signs of septic shock or other complications, as the mortality rate for this condition is so high.